practicingruby/practicing-ruby-paid/posts/v5/006-service-quality.md

 > While neither of these situations are pleasant to deal with, addressing them right away helps prevent them from spiraling out of control.
-This makes sure that small flaws do not later become a bigs one, and reduces the project's pain points over the long haul.
+This makes sure that small flaws do not evolve into big ones, and reduces the project's pain points over the long haul.

 Despite these benefits, this practice does feel a bit ruthless at times,